adunis/globe-seekers-vault/notes/La Magia.md

 ## The Cosmic War and Its Impact on Magic

 The practice of magic exists within the context of an eternal cosmic conflict.
-The Abyss, an ancient force of pure destruction, constantly seeks to consume the energy of the Primordial Planes.
+The Abyss, an ancient force of pure destruction, constantly seeks to consume the energy of the [[Primordial Planes]].
 The gods, despite their artificial nature, have become essential defenders of reality, their divine armies of angels and devils fighting an endless war against demonic forces that would destroy everything.

 This conflict directly affects how magic functions in the material plane.
 Divine magic users must navigate their role in their deity's armies, while arcane practitioners balance their independence against the need for cosmic stability.
 Primordial magic users risk drawing the attention of forces beyond their control, and occult practitioners must avoid becoming pawns in games they barely understand.